 In a survival situation, warmth and light are two important things to have.
-One way to achieve having both is by starting a fire, so it’s a no-brainer that waterproof matches are a must-have in your kit.
+One way to achieve having both is by starting a fire, so it’s a no-brainer that waterproof matches are essential in your kit.

 You can’t fit a full-fledged medical kit into your mini survival kit.
-So you’ll have to make do with a few strips of band-aids to patch up minor bruises and cuts and keep them from getting infected.
+You’ll have to make do with a few strips of band-aids to patch up minor bruises and cuts and keep them from getting infected.

 What other medical items should be in your kit?
 Alcohol wipes.
-Alcohol wipes are pieces of gauze soaked in alcohol and individually wrapped for sterility.
+These are pieces of gauze soaked in alcohol and individually wrapped for sterility.
 They’re perfect for wiping wounds clean, especially if you don’t have access to clean water and soap.

 Great for mending clothes, tears on your bags, and even for stitching cuts closed in dire emergencies.
 Of course, we hope you never have to use it for that, but it pays to stay prepared.

 An unassuming item, dental floss has many different uses, so it is wise to pack it.
 Pair it with a small angler hook, and you’ve got something for survival fishing.
 Another use for dental floss?
 Setting up triggered booby traps.